JPEGmini Reduces File Size By Up To 5x With No Perceivable Reduction In Quality

-Understand that we do love the JPEG on a whole.
+Understand that we do love and use the ordinary JPEG image file format in general.
 It’s an incredibly versatile image format that lets massive image files be saved at a fraction of the size with ‘minimal’ loss.
 You can choose your compression levels, which makes the JPEG the image file type of choice for the internet, sharing, and storage.
 I would wager that for most of you, you’ll use Photoshop or Lightroom as your compression engines, and while they are good, JPEGmini is better.
+Also, it is important to note, JPEGmini is not a totally new, potentially incompatible JPG file type; these are still .JPG files!

 JPEGmini’s quality measure algorithm guides and drives the standard compression to the point that eliminates all the redundancies beyond human vision, but retains the original quality you can see.
 As Eli said,